kjh-icnl/Learning-Basic-Cpp/Lecture4_Flow-Control(1)/README.md

 :) Then, how can we recognize "Code Block" and "Code Line"? `Code Block` is distinguished by mid-bracket {} on C/C++.
 If there is {}, the parts are called as "Code Block".
 Then "Code Line"?
 In one code block, `everything` except for any code blocks: this is `code line`.
 Take a look at the following example.

   * **Problem 4-1 :** Now, you wanna make a program to calculate a circumference with a radius if you enter a radius.
 Also, unless you enter number -1, you wanna let your program continuously be executing.
 Then, why don't you make a code that has these functions?
+And how could you make this program?

 ```
 // Example 4-1